2b-t/stereo-matching/ReadMe.md

 - [`docker/`](./docker/) Contains a Docker container as well as a Docker-Compose configuration file
 - [`output/`](./output/) Directory for the resulting depth-image output
 - [`src/Main.ipynb`](./src/Main.ipynb) The Jupyter notebook that allows a convenient access to the underlying Python functions
-- [`src/stereo_matching.py`](./src/stereo_matching.py) The Python3 implementation of the core functions with Numba, Numpy and Matplotlib
+- [`src/stereo_matching.py`](./src/stereo_matching.py) The Python 3 implementation of the core functions with Scipy, Scimage, Numba, Numpy and Matplotlib

 ## 1. Download it
 Either download and copy this folder manually or directly **clone this repository** by typing